cython/cython/docs/src/quickstart/install.rst

   pip install Cython[setuptools]

 ..
 Note::
-   When cython is used only to generate .c files, setuptools optional dependency can be omited.
+   When cython is used only to generate .c files, setuptools optional dependency can be omitted.
    This is useful mainly when alternative build system like meson is used.

 On platforms that are covered by one of the binary wheel packages provided on PyPI,